 The Glomerular Filtration Rate measured in two different ways.

-The first uses data such as serum creatinine level, patient weight, and age, while the second is a more direct way requiring a 24-hour urine and blood sample, analyzed by experts with their values being compared.
+The first uses data such as serum creatinine level, patient’s weight and age, while the second is a more direct way requiring a 24-hour urine and blood sample, analyzed by experts with their values being compared.

 The normal glomerular filtration rate is between 88-128 mL / min in women and 97-1137 mL / min in men, with normal creatinine levels around 0.6 to 1.2 (mg / dL) in adult men and 0.5 to 1.1 (mg / dL)) respectively in adult women.

-How I maintain Creatinine Levels at Normal Limits (in cass increased values shown)
+How I maintain Creatinine Levels at Normal Limits (in case increased values shown)